-CLOTHING ITEMS-all items are strongly encouraged to prepare you for a wilderness experience.
+CLOTHING ITEMS --- all items are strongly encouraged to prepare you for a wilderness experience.
 Water clarity can vary from clear to silty.
 Clothing can become discolored.
 Please pack accordingly.

 - Two-piece rain suit (Not just for rainstorms.
-Quality rain gear offers protection against cold water when running rapids-especially early in the morning in the shade.) - 2-3 swimsuits - 2-3 quick-drying shirts (with at least 1 being long sleeved) - 2 pair of lightweight shorts, pants. - 2 pair socks in case of sunburn or foot injury - 1 lightweight quick dry hoodie (for sun protection) - 1 pair quick-drying pants (for sun-protection) - o Underwear - o 1 sarong or other wrap-around (for sun protection and to keep cool) highly recommend - Lightweight fleece top - 2 pair, sturdy sandals or multi-sport shoe that can get wet with good tread and support for hikes (Keen, Teva's, Bedrock or Chaco's are examples). - Comfortable footwear for camp (some guest prefers flip flops others prefer light-weight tennis shoes) - Hat for sun protection with string or hat clip - Comfortable lounge-wear for camping and sleeping - Gloves for protection while gripping ropes.
-Weight lifting or cycling style gloves work great.
+Rain gear offers protection against cool water when running rapids- especially early in the morning in the shade.) - o 1-2 swimsuits - 1-2 quick-drying shirts (at least 1 long sleeve) - 1 pair of lightweight pants/shorts - Underwear - o Comfortable lounge-wear to put on at camp and for sleeping - o 2 pair socks in case of sunburn or foot injury - 1 lightweight quick-dry hoodie (for sun protection) - o 1 pair quick-drying pants (for sun protection) - o 1 sarong or other wrap-around (for sun protection and to keep cool) - Lightweight fleece top - 2 pair, sturdy sandals or multi-sport shoe that can get wet with good tread and support for hikes (Bedrock, Teva's, or Chaco's are examples). - o Comfortable footwear for camp (some guest prefers flip flops or other light weight tennis shoes in camp) - Hat for sun protection with string or hat clip - Gloves for protection while gripping straps on raft.
+Weight lifting or cycling gloves work best.